-Abdulla Zaid is a senior economist on Burgiss’s applied-research team, with a focus on ESG in private capital markets.
-He previously worked as an economist in the paperboard-commodity markets at Fastmarkets.
+Abdulla Zaid’s research focuses on ESG and climate investment solutions in private capital funds.
+He previously worked as an economist in the forestry-products markets at Fastmarkets.
 Abdulla also provided economic-policy assessments to a number of think tanks and consultancies in Washington and Europe.
 He received a master’s degree in development economics and policy from the University of Manchester and a bachelor’s degree in economics and political science from St. Lawrence University.
 Abdulla holds the CFA® certificate in ESG investing.

 Research and Insights

 Articles by Abdulla Zaid

 Pulling Back the Curtain on Emissions Reporting in Private Markets5 mins read Blog | Feb 5, 2024 |

 With private investments set to play a major role in the transition toward net-zero, we assess the state of emissions reporting in private markets relative to public markets and identify the reporting disparities across asset classes, regions and sectors.

 Emissions Exclusion in Private Equity: How Is Tracking Error Taking It?5 mins read Blog | Nov 29, 2023 |

 When it comes to climate investing in private equity, there’s more to negative screening than simple sector-wide exclusions.
 Our analysis underscores the value that incorporating carbon-based solutions can have on carbon footprint at the portfolio level.